 Don’t get me wrong.
 I’ll still pay top dollar for a good bar of chocolate, but when it comes to motherhood, I’ve lowered the bar far enough to be able to step over it while eating said bar of chocolate.

-For instance, when my daughter decided she wanted to wear a grey dress with a silvery tutu for Thanksgiving, I was relieved I didn’t need to go shopping for a new outfit.
+For instance, when my daughter decided she wanted to wear a gray dress with a silvery tutu for Thanksgiving, I was relieved I didn’t need to go shopping for a new outfit.
 Then, I realised there was a small stain on the front.
 You know the kind, the darkened little spot courtesy a pizza spill.